 Natural language generation (NLG) converts variance tables into readable commentary, explaining what moved, by how much, and against which driver in language a non-financial reader can follow.
 Because templates are governed, the output stays consistent across business units and quarters, and audit trails record which model generated which paragraph.

-The same NLG layer extends directly to quarterly board packs, producing executive summaries, segment narratives, and risk callouts without a separate authoring pass.
+The same NLG layer extends directly to quarterly board packs, producing executive summaries, segment narratives, and variance callouts without a separate authoring pass.

 The KPIs to watch: report preparation hours per close, CFO query turnaround time, and the share of commentary requiring analyst rewrite.